ivkei/llm-cli/README.md

 `-n` - toggles history on and off, defaults to on.
 `-l` - length of the history that is remembered by the LLM, defaults to 3, recommended lower values with lower context windows.
 `-f` - toggles between rememembered file contents and not, defaults to remember, recommended to toggle off with lower context windows.
+`-d` - toggles no markdown syntax when commands are asked to be given.
+Toggle on for clean commands output, works good with Large LLMs.
+Toggle off with small LLMs because they will try to describe, and the descirption will be interpreted as a command.

 ##### Some CLIs dont allow special characters such as `()`, if so then just wrap the prompt into `""`.

+## Optimization for small LLMs and small context windows
+* `-n` - toggle history off, for small context windows.
+* `-l` - set the length so a small value as an alternative for above.
+* `-f` - toggle limit history, file contents will not be saved.
+* `-d` - toggles off to enable markdown syntax in commands output, when LLMs output descriptions for some reasons with commands.

 ## Usage example with [llama.cpp](https://github.com/ggml-org/llama.cpp)
 1. Download precompiled binary from [here](https://github.com/ggml-org/llama.cpp/releases) for your platform and GPU rendering API.